-While we often tend to completely ignore the role of an HR, he does have a significant role in ensuring the firm’s success.
+While we often tend to completely ignore an HR, he has a significant role in ensuring the firm’s success.
 We have just seen the numerous responsibilities shouldered by human resource professionals.

 Read along and know about some extraordinary HR Professionals who changed the face of their firms through different initiatives they took.
-Here is a list of HR professionals who are setting new standards in the industry with the quality of their work:
+Here is a list of HR professionals who set new standards in the industry with the quality of their work: